Used Toyota AYGO for sale nationwide

 The Verdict

-Consider alternatives if: You undertake frequent motorway journeys, require a larger boot, or seek premium badge appeal or superior driving dynamics.
+Consider alternatives if: You undertake frequent motorway journeys, need a spacious boot, or desire premium interior finishes and advanced safety features.

-Competitive Position: The Toyota Aygo (2014-2022) is a strong contender in the city car market, offering exceptional reliability, outstanding fuel economy, and very low running costs.
-Whilst it may not match rivals like the Volkswagen Up for premium feel or the Hyundai i10 for expert rating, its Toyota reliability, affordability, and ease of use make it an excellent choice for budget-conscious buyers and new drivers.
-The optional Funroof adds retro appeal and fun, whilst the seven-inch touchscreen infotainment system with reversing camera provides modern convenience.
-For those prioritising dependability and low ownership costs over motorway comfort, the Aygo represents outstanding value.
+Competitive Position: The Toyota Aygo (2014-2022) is a strong contender in the used city car market, offering exceptional reliability, outstanding fuel economy, and very low running costs.
+Whilst it may not match rivals like the Hyundai i10 for expert ratings or the Volkswagen Up for premium feel, its Toyota badge, timing chain engine, and affordability make it an excellent choice for budget-conscious buyers and new drivers.
+The Aygo excels in urban environments but is less suited to motorway-heavy usage compared to some competitors.

 Read our full Toyota Aygo Review